Man dies from gunshot wound in Waterbury, police investigating

 WATERBURY, Conn — A homicide investigation is underway in Waterbury after a man died from a gunshot wound Sunday morning, police said.

-Police said they responded to the area of North Main St at Division St around 5 a.m. for a report of shots fired where they found an unoccupied car in the roadway with evidence of a shooting.
+Police said they responded to North Main St at Division St around 5 a.m. for a report of shots fired where they found an unoccupied car in the roadway with evidence of a shooting.

 Waterbury police are investigating this incident as a homicide and anyone with information is asked to call the Waterbury Police Department Detective Bureau at 203-574-6941, or the Crime Stoppers anonymous tip line at 203-755-1234.